aforr/LineageOT/docs/index.rst

 Welcome to LineageOT's documentation!
 =====================================

+LineageOT is a package for analyzing lineage-traced single-cell sequencing time series.
+For full details, see our `paper <https://www.biorxiv.org/content/10.1101/2020.07.31.231621v2>`_.

+All of the functionality required for running LineageOT is in the ``core`` module.
+The remaining modules have implementation functions and code for reproducing analyses in the paper.

-The source code for LineageOT is available at https://github.com/aforr/LineageOT.
+The source code, with installation instructions and examples, is available at https://github.com/aforr/LineageOT.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   core
-   simulation
-   inference
-   evaluation
+   modules
+   auto_examples/index

 Core pipeline
 -------------